 What is the Honeywell Evohome?

-When Honeywell Evohome launched a few years back, the system was the most powerful multiroom heating system available.
-Fast-forward a few years, and it remains in the same position.
+When Honeywell Evohome launched a few years back, the system was the most powerful and flexible multiroom heating system available.
+Fast-forward a few years, and some recent updates have helped to make this heating system still relevant.

 While most heating systems start with a single-zone thermostat and let you build out multiroom control, Evohome is designed with multiroom in mind.
 As such, the system is more expensive than much of the competition, but the trade-off is well worth it if you’re after fine control.